iotdomain/iotdomain-standard/myzone-standard.md

 The **ZSAS** is the Zone Signature Authority Service.
 Its sole purpose is to generate and sign keys for publishers.

 The ZSAS needs to be told that the publisher with public key X is indeed the publisher with the ID it claims to have.
-Optionally additional identitiy can be required such as location, contact email, phone, administrator name and address.
+Optionally additional identity can be required such as location, contact email, phone, administrator name and address.

 The method to establish trust can vary based on the situation.
 The following method is used in the ZSAS reference implementation.